lukew3/astral-challenge/README.md

 ## Getting started
 Copy `.env.example` to a new file `.env`.
-Add your OPENAPI_API_KEY to the `.env`.
+Add your OPENAI_API_KEY to the `.env`.
 You can get one from https://platform.openai.com/api-keys.
 You will need to fund your account if not already funded.
 Install dependencies:
 ```
 npm ci